numical/style-ext-html-webpack-plugin/README.md

 Installation
 ------------
-You must be running webpack on node v4.x or v5.x.
+You must be running webpack v1.x on node v4.x or v5.x.

+This plugin is __not compatible with Webpack 2__ (yet).
+A one-off compilation is fine but hot reloading will fail.

 Install the plugin with npm:
 ```shell